SeRj-ThuramS/merge_files/README.md

 - Packs them into a single binary file
 - Unpacking files by passing meta data
 - Generates metadata (file offset + size)
-- Allows you to extract individual files later (your code is used for extraction, there is a ready-made meta file).

 ---